Explore Dynamic Strength → Strength that moves

 The strength you build in a leg press doesn't automatically help when you need to move a sofa.
 The muscles are the same, but the movement isn't.
 Your body learns what you train it to do, and most gym equipment trains you to move in ways you'll never replicate outside the gym.

-Research backs this up, but most people feel it immediately.
+Most people feel it immediately.
 A few weeks of loaded carries and your shopping bags feel lighter.
 A month of sandbag work and picking up your kids stops being a lower-back gamble.
 The transfer is direct because the movement is direct.

 Carry